Communities have confidence in how we respond to their needs.

 Police and Crime Commissioners are elected by the public every four years, have responsibility for delivering an efficient and effective police service in their area and hold the police to account, making them answerable to the public.

-In order to ensure people living and working in Cambridgeshire have a police force they trust and have confidence in, the Commissioner’s Police and Crime Plan includes the following objectives:
+In order to ensure people living and working in Cambridgeshire and Peterborough have a police force they trust and have confidence in, the Commissioner’s Police and Crime Plan includes the following objectives:

 Joining-up service provision to listen and respond to day to day community safety issues.